Markov processes on time-like graphs: Time-like graphs

 \section{Time-like graphs}

 Intuitively speaking, a time-like graph is a directed graph with Jordan arcs as edges.
 We will first consider graphs with finite numbers of vertices and edges.
-We will generalize our definitions to infinite graphs at the end of Subsection \ref{sec:NCC}.
+We will generalize our definitions to infinite graphs at the end of Section \ref{sec:NCC}. \begin{definition} A graph $\GG=(\VV,\EE)$ will be called a \textit{time-like graph} (TLG) if its sets of vertices $\VV$ and edges $\EE$ satisfy the following properties.